10 Programming Tips To Improve Your Skills

 What’s the best approach to take when there are so many different opinions about a “great” programmer?
+The answer is ABL - always be learning.

 You are an experienced developer, but you want to be great.
 Despite the fact that you’ve worked with a couple companies and noted that each has its own way and working style.
 Some companies put value in TDD, while others care about clean code.
 Then there are those who only look for result (you know, clients), without caring what’s underneath.
 So what’s the best approach to take when there are so many different opinions about a “great” programmer?